QuantumMechanics/NEM-sdk/README.md

 If connection is a success, the `connector.connect` function will resolve a promise in a `.then()` function, in which you can request and subscribe to channels.

-Subscribtion takes a connector and resolve in a simple callback function (`.then()` not supported), where your data will be received from the channel.
+Subscription takes a connector and resolve in a simple callback function (`.then()` not supported), where your data will be received from the channel.
 It acts exactly like a `.on('something')`.

 #### Parameters